Is there a reason why Genkai couldn't go through the "golden egg" ordeal like Yusuke?

 He had felt Genkai's death.
 It's just he was too stupid to realize what that feeling meant, whereas Hiei, Kurama and Shizuru could realize it.

 He also couldn't read the situation and tell that everyone was stopping just short of saying Genkai had died, something that even those who didn't sense her passing could likely have done.

 He also doesn't get why everyone acts like there's an inside joke whenever he or Yukina mentions about finding her brother, or why everybody goes "sure we'll look for him riiiight Hiei" wink wink "Hiei" wink wink.
 And when Hiei gets angry at the others for doing these things, which hint at his relation to Yukina, Kuwabara thinks it's just because Hiei is a jerk.
 Although in Kuwabara's defense he's never been around to hear anything more than "Yukina has a brother."

-A more mundance head scratcher from the start of the series, why doesn't the school principle Takanaka fire those two assholes?
+A more mundane head scratcher from the start of the series: why doesn't the school principal Takanaka fire those two assholes?